Monday, 28 December 2015

 Now, let us study about another nomenclature of revenue terminology as total revenue, average revenue and marginal revenue.

 Total revenue refers to the total receipts or income made in business during a period.
-It can be the whole income by way of sales of goods and services and may include other receipts also.
-But normally, it is treated as a product of total quantity sold multiplied by the cost of one unit of the product that is sold.
+It is the whole/gross income from the sale of goods and services and does not include other receipts.
+But normally, it is treated as the product of quantity sold multiplied by the cost per unit sold.

-So, Total Revenue = Total quantity* cost per unit.
+So, Total Revenue = Total quantity multiplied by cost per unit.

-It can be represented as TR = Q*P where TR is total revenue, Q is quantity sold and P is cost or price per unit.
+It can be represented as TR = Q*P, where TR is total revenue, Q is quantity sold, and P is the price per unit.

-Average revenue is calculated by dividing the total revenue with the number of units sold.
+Average revenue is calculated by dividing the total revenue by the number of units sold.

 Average revenue = Total revenue / total quantity sold